jflater/jared-ai-ml-lab/sql_practice/README.md

 # sql_practice — LCS Senior Living Data

 My background is in agricultural research: multi-source datasets, quality control pipelines, and communicating findings across a wide audience.
-This project is a deliberate translation of those skills into the tools and patterns used in data engineering — SQL, Python, and DuckDB — using a domain I find genuinely interesting: operational data from senior living facilities.
+This project is a deliberate translation of those skills into the tools and patterns used in data engineering — SQL, Python, and DuckDB.

 The dataset is synthetic but modeled after real operational complexity.
 Six tables, realistic foreign key relationships, and the kinds of messy questions that show up in actual analysis: who are the highest-acuity residents? which care staff carry the heaviest load? what does revenue look like for residents approaching discharge?